Can You Negotiate With a Narcissist and Succeed?

 The narcissist will have certain issues with which he or she will be emotional.
 Use that to your advantage.

-For example, if the narcissist looks at the house like a prize because of some emotional attachment or because he or she thinks you really want the house, the house should become bricks and mortar to you.
+For example, if the narcissist looks at the house like a prize because of some emotional attachment or because he or she thinks you want the house, the house should become bricks and mortar to you.

-If you internally treat the house like a business transaction from your end but cause the narcissist to believe that house is also very important to you, you may be able to leverage the narcissist's own weakness on these issues.
+If you internally treat the house like a business transaction from your end but cause the narcissist to believe that the house is also very important to you, you may be able to leverage the narcissist's own weakness on these issues.

-This may cause him or her to pay you more than he or she should while the narcissist still believes he or she somehow "hurt" you by taking the house.
+This may cause him or her to pay you more than he or she should, while the narcissist still believes he or she somehow "hurt" you by taking the house.

-Remember narcissists are self-absorbed, control freaks.
+Remember, narcissists are self-absorbed, control freaks.

 The more extreme the narcissism, the more extreme this quality becomes.